Constructions of torsion-free countable, amenable, weakly mixing groups: Preliminaries

-\begin{cor} Let $H$ be Higman's finitely presented group $H$ without finite quotients constructed in \cite{H51}.
-Let $H/N$ by a quotient of $H$ by some maximal normal subgroup $N$ (it is a simple finitely generated group).
-Then both $H$ and $H/N$ are WM groups.
+\begin{cor} Let $H$ be a finitely generated group without finite quotients, for example the finitely presented Higman's group with $4$ generators and $4$ relations constructed in \cite{Hi51}.
+For every proper normal subgroup $N$ of $H$, the quotient $H/N$ is a WM group.